GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/06.451-460/08.A-Present-Help/docs.md

 ---
+title: |
-title: 458.
-A Present Help
+    458. A Present Help - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 458.
+A Present Help.
+We may not climb the heav'nly steeps, To bring the Saviour down; In vain we search the lowest deeps, For Him no depths can drown.
+    keywords:  |
-    keywords: Christ in Song, A Present Help, We may not climb the heav&#039;nly steeps,
+        Christ in Song, adventhymnals, advent hymnals, A Present Help, We may not climb the heav'nly steeps.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 458. A PRESENT HELP
+####  Christ in Song,

 ```txt
 1.